 I am a PhD candidate of linguistics at McGill University.
 Broadly, I am interested in speech perception and production, psycholinguistics, phonetics, and second language acquisition.
 My research focuses on understanding the mechanisms underlying linguistic and cognitive processes in speech perception and production, second-language speech learning, and adaptive plasticity in spoken language.
 I am particularly concerned with how these processes differ across individuals and how they can inform language learning and processing.

 My doctoral dissertation examines how listeners overcome challenging listening conditions (e.g., foreign-accented speech, dual-tasking) and what makes some listeners better adapters to variability in both the speech signal and listening environments.
 The overarching goal of my dissertation is to shed light on the linguistic and cognitive mechanisms underlying adaptive plasticity in speech perception.

-In addition to my dissertation research, I conducted longitudinal research on how individual second language learners differ in their developmental trajectories in the acquisition of novel speech sound contrasts longitudinally.
-I also examined how and to what extent speech perception and production are linked at an individual level using phonetic imitation.
+In addition to my dissertation research, I conducted longitudinal research on how individual second language learners differ in their developmental trajectories in the acquisition of novel speech sound contrasts.
+I also investigated the nature of the relationship between speech perception and production within individuals using phonetic imitation.

 Dec 7, 2017, 174th Meeting of the Acoustical Society of America

 Nov 9, 2017, 16th Auditory Perception, Cognition, and Action Meeting (APCAM 2017)

 Jun 16, 2017, The Phonology-Morphology Circle of Korea Summer Conference

 Mar 24, 2017, Montreal-Ottawa-Toronto Phonology Workshop (MOT 2017)

 Nov 29, 2016, 5th Joint Meeting of the Acoustical Society of America and the Acoustical Society of Japan

 Nov 15, 2016, International Conference on Speech-language Pathology and Audiology